 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Adult Acute Myeloid Leukemia.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this final full guide.

 Leukemia is a cancer of the blood.
-Leukemia begins when normal blood cells change and grow uncontrollably.
-Acute myeloid leukemia (AML) is a disorder of the process that normally produces neutrophils, red blood cells, and/or platelets, which are types of normal blood cells.
+Leukemia begins when healthy blood cells change and grow out of control.
+Acute myeloid leukemia (AML) is a disorder of the process that normally produces neutrophils, red blood cells, and/or platelets, which are types of healthy blood cells.
 AML may sometimes be called acute myelogenous leukemia, acute myelocytic leukemia, or acute nonlymphocytic leukemia.
 Unlike chronic leukemia, acute leukemia develops quickly and generally needs immediate treatment.
 AML occurs in people of all ages but is most common in adults older than 65.

-In AML, damage to the genetic material or DNA, called acquired mutations, in the blood-forming cells cause problems with the normal development of the blood cells.
-This causes the build-up of many immature cells called myeloblasts or blasts.
+In AML, damage to the genetic material or DNA in the blood-forming cells cause problems with the blood cell development.
+This type of damage is called an acquired mutation.
+When blood cells do not develop as expected, it causes a build-up of many immature cells called myeloblasts or blasts.
 Blasts do not act like fully developed, healthy blood cells and do not help a person’s immune system work.
-These acquired mutations and the large number of blasts also reduces the production of healthy red blood cells, which carry oxygen, and platelets, cells that help the blood to clot.
-Therefore, people with AML are usually anemic because they do not have enough red blood cells, are more likely to get infections because they do not have enough mature neutrophils, and bruise or bleed easily because of a low numbers of platelets.
+These acquired mutations and the large number of blasts also reduces the number of healthy blood cells, including:

 AML is usually found in the blood and bone marrow, the spongy, red tissue in the inner part of the large bones, but it can sometimes also spread to other parts of the body, such as the brain, skin, and gums.
 Occasionally, AML cells can form a solid tumor called a myeloid sarcoma or chloroma that can develop anywhere in the body.